DIY Moon Sand Recipe for Kids (Easy 2 Ingredient Sensory Play)

 I use baby oil to make the moon sand, but you might want to use vegetable oil if you have toddlers.
 This way, the sand is perfectly safe if your little one decides to put a handful in his mouth.

-You can even have some aromatherapy going on if you want to add a couple of drops of essential oils to the moon sand!
+You can even have some aromatherapy going on by adding a couple of drops of essential oils to the moon sand!

 How to Play with Moon Sand